keithm-thompson/Bezel/README.md

   been migrated and copies them into the DB.
 * `bezel-app db seed` calls Seed::populate in db/seeds.rb, allowing you to quickly reset your DB to a seed file while in development.
-* `bezel-app db reset` executes all three of the above commands, saving you time and energy!
+* `bezel-app db reset` executes all three of the above commands

 Migrations
 ----------